 - An erection that is painful or lasts more than four hours (if not treated immediately could lead to permanent tissue damage and loss of potency)

 - Angioedema (this is swelling that could involve the lips, eyes, face, tongue or laryngeal mucosa and can be life threatening due to airway blockage; this is a medical emergency)

-Prazosin is also showing promise in the treatment of Alzheimer’s Disease.
-There are patients that should avoid using the medication; these include those with kidney disease, the elderly, and people having surgery (particularly eye surgery).
+Prazosin has also shown promise in the treatment of aggression and agitation in individuals with Alzheimer’s disease.
+There are certain people that should avoid using the medication; these include those with kidney disease, the elderly, and people having surgery (particularly eye surgery).
 It is best to work closely with a healthcare provider to determine if the benefits of using the medication outweigh the costs.
-Even though not every person experiences side effects, familiarity with side effects and knowing when to call the healthcare provider can only be helpful.
+Even though not every person experiences side effects, it is best to be familiar with potential side effects and know when to contact your health provider.